The stable cooperations of Morava $K$-Theory and the fiber product of automorphism groups of formal group laws: Introduction

+where $\chi$ is the conjugation of $H_*(H)$.
+Thus $\op{Op}_H(-)$ is a group-valued functor, and there is a natural isomorphism

-Note that $\rho_X$ coincides with Milnor's coaction, which is studied in \cite{mil}.
-The universal multiplicative operation $\rho_X$ is almost the same as the {\em universal stable comodule algebra} in \cite[Theorem 12.8]{board}.
-Though the author \cite{I} has constructed $\rho_X$ by using spectra, Boardman \cite{board} has introduced $\rho_X$ by studying various operations in terms of comonads.
+of groups.
+In particular, the universal multiplicative operation $\rho_X$ corresponds to the identity map $1_{H_*(H)}$.
+Note that $\rho_X$ coincides with Milnor coaction in \cite{mil}.
+The universal multiplicative operation $\rho_X$ is almost the same as the universal coaction of the stable comodule algebra $H^*(X)$ in Definition \ref{defi:comalg} or \cite[Theorem 12.8]{board}.
+The author \cite{I} constructed it by using spectra, and Boardman \cite{board} introduced it by studying various operations in terms of comonads.
+In this paper, we employ Boardman's stable comodule algebras.